smudge/decks/railsconf-2022/slides.md

 cross fingers"

 Lastly, who maintained it?
 Well, us.
-The engineering team closest to the need for its existence (and most incentivized to do the work)
+The engineering team closest to the need for its existence (and most incentivized to do the work).

-And so, next, we started crossing these things out.
+And so, now that we had this list, we started crossing things out.
 -->

 ---